jeremygeiss/grundlegend-config/README.md

 # grundlegend-emacs

-Basic, foundational emacs.
+Fundamental emacs.
 Customizing emacs from a vanilla configuration.